ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/05-implementing-quicksort.md

 #### Backing off to Insertion sort

-A significant improvement can be gained by recognizing that Quicksort is relatively slow when the array is small.
+A significant improvement can be gained by recognising that Quicksort is relatively slow when the array is small.
 This might not seem to be relevant if most of the time we sort large arrays, nor should it matter how long Quicksort takes in the rare instance when a small array is sorted